 “That’s ridiculous,” I said.
 “You can speak from the heart for 60 seconds.”

 You might think that’s easier said than done.
 But you need to throw away your script to gain credibility as a leader, or at least teach yourself not to rely on it so much that it sounds like you’re reading instead of talking.
-Here are five reasons why.
+Here are four reasons why.

 1. You might bore your audience